futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

 At this point `x` cannot be futher evaluated and is said to be in normal (or canonical) form.
 Now what about an expression like `Right (1 + 5)`?
 It should be clear that it's not in normal form so can we just force evaluation by adding a bang pattern?
-Let's see if it works:
+Let's see if that works:

 ```
 ƛ let !x = Right (1 + 5) :: Either a Int